 - basilisk (n.)

-- c.
-1300, from Latin basiliscus, from Greek basiliskos "little king," diminutive of basileus "king" (see Basil); said by Pliny to have been so called because of a crest or spot on its head resembling a crown.
+- fabulous lizard-like creature, c.
+1300, from Latin basiliscus, from Greek basiliskos name of a kind of serpent, also the golden-crested wren, literally "little king," diminutive of basileus "king" (see Basil); said by Pliny to have been so called because of a crest or spot on its head resembling a crown.

 The basilisk has since the fourteenth century been confused with the Cockatrice, and the subject is now a complicated one.
 [T.H.
 White, "The Bestiary.
 A Book of Beasts," 1954]Its breath and glance were said to be fatal.
 The South American lizard so called (1813) because it, like the mythical beast, has a crest.
-Also used of a type of large cannon, throwing shot of 200 lb., from 1540s.
+From 1540s as a type of large cannon, throwing shot of 200 lb.